titumozammel/execution-excellence-system/README.md

 It depends on the organization's ability to:

-- access capability,
+- access capability;
-- connect capability,
+- connect capability;
-- direct capability,
+- direct capability;
-- enable application,
+- enable application;
-- coordinate action,
+- coordinate action;
-- make decisions,
+- make and translate decisions;
-- execute consistently,
+- execute consistently;
-- monitor outcomes,
+- monitor outcomes;
-- learn,
+- learn;
 - adapt.

+The foundational HEE distinction remains:

+> **Capability = Potential.**
+> **Capacity = Ability to mobilize and apply potential.**

+EES is particularly concerned with what happens between **having capability** and **reliably applying capability**.

+Capability may exist without sufficient organizational capacity for application.

 Therefore:

-> **Capability is potential.
-Capacity is potential made available for application.**

-EES is particularly concerned with what happens between **having capability** and **reliably applying capability**.
+> **Capability does not automatically become execution.**

 ---